flatironinstitute/sciware/17_FICluster/main.md

 ## Overview

 - Most software you'll use on the cluster (rusty, popeye, linux workstations) will either be:
-  - In a "module" we provide
+  - In a *module* we provide
   - Downloaded/built/installed by you (usually using compiler/library modules)
-- By default you only see the "base system" software (CentOS7), which is often rather old
+- By default you only see the *base system* software (CentOS7), which is often rather old

 ## New modules